Percy Redfern Creed: From Marlborough College Register

 Cricket XI in the Summer of both 1891 and 1892.
 He left Marlborough in July 1892 and went on to study at Trinity College, Cambridge.
 He joined the Army in 1897 (The Rifle Brigade) and retired from the Army in 1904.
 During World War I he rejoined the Army in 1915 with the rank of Captain and retired from the Army again in 1920.

 The only other details about him which have come to hand concern his cricketing ability.
-At the end of his final term here (27 July 1892) he played cricket for Marlborough College in the annual two-day match at Lords Cricket Ground in London against Rugby School.
+At the end of his final term here (27 July 1892) he played cricket for Marlborough College in the annual two-day match at Lord's Cricket Ground in London against Rugby School.
 Batting at Number 3, he scored 211 runs (out of a team total of 432 runs) and more or less guaranteed that Marlborough would win the match.
 In the College magazine ("The Marlburian") it described his cricketing abilities as follows: